annaesvensson/yellow-help/1-en/how-to-change-the-content.md

 ## Text

 You can edit your website in a web browser or text editor.
 At the top of a page you can change `Title` and other [page settings](how-to-change-the-system#page-settings).
 Below you can change text and images.
 Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
-You can also use HTML and shortcuts.
+HTML and shortcuts are also supported.
 Here are some examples:

     ---
     Title: Example page